The Outcry: Key themes

-While the controversy in this novel might seem hopelessly remote and trivial, it's seemingly similar to the furor that erupted during the 1980s in the United States, when Japanese buyers were snapping up "trophy acquisitions" in America.
+While the controversy in this novel might seem hopelessly remote and trivial, it is seemingly similar to the furor that erupted during the 1980s in the United States, when Japanese buyers were snapping up "trophy acquisitions" in America.
 American newspapers at the time created much the same stink as the British newspapers in James' book.
 Eventually, the fuss simmered down due to Japan's own economic troubles.

 Although James did not like his adopted country selling out its art treasures to foreign bidders, he was well aware that Britain's hands were far from clean in this regard.
 He has Lady Grace make a pointed reference to the Elgin Marbles, a sore subject to this day.
 The novel maintains a sprightly pace and features many appealing characters, especially the high-tempered but basically good-hearted Theign.
 The conventional happy ending may seem rather insipid, but a book like this could hardly end unhappily.